edsoncezar16/intrinsic_value/README.md

 ## TODO

-- Scrape Fundamentus data to get market value and number of common stocks.
 - Let user define margin of safety in the app and return all companies below the margin of safety (buy recommends by default)
 - Set option to get sell recommends.